LeGarrette Blount: Oregon Ducks

 Blount entered his junior year at Oregon sharing the running back role with senior Jeremiah Johnson.
 The two backs lived together, and the talkative Johnson advised Blount in his first Pac-10 season.
-For Blount, it was the first season in which he split time with another running back, and his reaction was mixed.
 The two backs each contributed nearly 100 yards and three touchdowns in an early 63–14 win over the Washington State Cougars, and both again performed well in a late season victory over the Oregon State Beavers in the Civil War.
 However, Blount would record lackluster performances in games against USC and Cal.
-Overall, Blount rushed for 17 touchdowns, setting a single-season school record, and 1,002 yards.
+Overall, Blount rushed for 17 touchdowns, setting a single-season school record, and just over 1,000 yards.
 Blount and Johnson became only the second duo in team history to both clear 1,000 rushing yards in the same season; Johnson led the team with 1,201 yards.

 He clashed several times during the season with veteran head coach Mike Bellotti, earning a suspension for the first quarter of a November loss to the California Golden Bears for "not following team rules."

 After the end of the season, he missed a number of workouts.
 Bellotti suspended him indefinitely on February 10 for "failure to fulfill team obligations."

 Blount responded fairly well to the suspension, improving his attendance in both academic and athletic pursuits.
 He was reinstated by newly appointed head coach Chip Kelly in March.
 He attended some, but not all, voluntary workouts during the off-season, but was praised for an improved attitude by fellow members of the football program.
 He arrived at training camp in better physical shape than in 2008.
 At 243 lb, he was somewhat above his optimal weight, but was slimming down, and aiming for a 2,000 yard season.
 Blount was named to the watchlists for the Walter Camp Award and the Doak Walker Award for the 2009 season.